Programme Staff A-Z

 Having grown up in Yorkshire and lived in various parts of England, I arrived in North Wales in 1998 to begin my clinical psychology training and have settled in this lovely part of the world ever since.
 As a clinician, I work in a busy child and adolescent mental health team, and am interested in using and developing third wave therapies for young people, particularly acceptance and commitment therapy (ACT).
 Before returning to Bangor in my current post, I was clinical lead for CAMHS in North East Wales where I learned a lot about the complexity and challenges of strategic development of an NHS service, and the valuable contribution that psychologists can make.
 I joined the NWCPP team in August 2015 and I see my role here as an exciting opportunity to influence the development of our future clinical psychologists, in order to bring psychological theory to life in practice, for the benefit of our clients, colleagues and systems.
 As academic director, I am responsible for overseeing the syllabus as a whole to ensure that we provide trainees with all that they need to learn in order to leave the programme as confident and competent professionals!

 I joined NWCPP in September 2012, having spent 17 years working as a legal secretary, then 4 years as administrator for a private practising clinical psychologist.
 I provide administrative support to the research team here at NWCPP and I deal with all the finance administration for the programme.
 There are many other aspects to my position here, but the variety keeps me on my toes!
-I work alongside the curriculum administrative assistant and the senior administrator in ensuring a smooth day-to-day running of the programme office.
+I am currently enjoying a temporary role as acting senior administrator and P.A. to the Programme Director.

 Dr Mike Jackson, Research Director